 Industry-wide fluctuations in the PC and smartphone markets could have a materially adverse effect on our operating results.
-A large portion of our controller sales are for the PC and smartphone markets, both of which have in recent years experienced flat-to-declining sales trends because of market saturation and longer replacement cycles.
-There is no assurance that strong demand for notebook PCs in 2020 and 2021 as a result of work- and learn-from-home dynamics will continue as the COVID-19 pandemic progresses and weaker demand for smartphones as a result of the pandemic will be offset by increasing demand in subsequent periods as the pandemic begins to abate.
+A large portion of our controller sales are for the PC and smartphone markets, both of which are mature and have experienced flat-to-declining sales trends because of market saturation and longer replacement cycles.
+Changes in demand for devices have been more volatile during since the start of the Covid-19 pandemic, with periods of strong demand and periods of weak demand.
+As the pandemic abates, there is no assurance that supply-demand volatility will also abate.

-We have benefitted and should continue to benefit from technological changes in PCs and other client devices and in smartphones and tablets, such as the replacement of HDDs with SSDs in PCs and other client devices and the replacement of eMMC with UFS mobile embedded storage in smartphones and tablets.
+We have benefitted and should continue to benefit from technological changes in PCs and other client devices and in smartphones and tablets, such as the replacement of hard disk drives ("HDDs") with SSDs in PCs and other client devices and the replacement of eMMC with UFS mobile embedded storage in smartphones and tablets.
 When a significant majority of PCs and client devices have adopted SSDs and smartphones and tablets have adopted UFS, we expect growth in demand for controllers for client SSDs and UFS will decelerate and stop.
 Smartphones and tablets have in recent years cannibalized the sale of PCs and it is possible smartphones and tablets could be replaced by other types of mobile computing and communications devices, and these changes could also lead to unfavorable demand for our products.